MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/right-sizing-initial-deployment.md

 > [!NOTE]
 > This article was written by Microsoft experts in the field who work with enterprise customers to deploy Office.

-When you are planning a Microsoft 365 Apps rollout in a multi-language enterprise environment, you might face the challenge of balancing language deployment with  Microsoft Endpoint Configuration Manager:
+When you plan a Microsoft 365 Apps deployment with Configuration Manager in a multi-language enterprise environment, you might face the following challenge:

-- Including as many source files for different languages as possible in the on-premises deployment package prevents overloading your corporate internet connections.
+- To prevent overloading your corporate internet connections, you want to include  as many source files for different languages as possible in the on-premises deployment package.
 - At the same time, including that many languages increases the on-premises LAN/WAN traffic, as all distribution points and managed clients will download the whole package, regardless of what is actually needed.

-Leaning towards the two extremes (host everything or nothing on-premises) is usually not feasible for most organizations.
-This article will show you how to find the sweet spot that balances the impact on internet and local resources.
+Leaning toward the two extremes (host everything on-premises or host nothing) is usually not feasible for most organizations.
+This article will show you how to find the sweet spot that balances the impact on internet and on local resources.

-There are three goals that we are trying to achieve here:
+There are three goals that we are trying to achieve:

 - Reduce the impact on your company’s internet circuits as much as possible.
 - Reduce the impact on your internal network as much as possible.